shabeer-syed/ACEs/about.md

     * Leadership that realises the role of trauma in the people they serve and their staff

-    * Organisations with practitioners trained in evidence-based trauma practices.
+    * Organisations with practitioners trained in evidence-based trauma practices

     * Staff training and a budget that supports this ongoing training

 * **Resisting re-traumatisation** by avoiding triggering painful memories, and re-traumatise clients with trauma histories.
 For example, they recognise that using restraints on a person who has been sexually abused, or placing a child who has been neglected and abandoned in a seclusion room may be re-traumatising and interfere with healing and recovery.

 ## Contact information
 --------------------------------------------